Developing a Group

 A constitution is the aims and rules that your group will use.
 It will include information on your Members and the Management Committee.
 It will include details of your Annual General Meeting (AGM) and any other meetings.
 It will also include rules of procedure and information on controlling finances.
 Finally, it will include how you make changes to the constitution and details around dissolution.

-You may need a number of policies depending on what service and activities you are running, but it is vital you at least have the following:
+You may need several policies depending on what service and activities you are running, but it is vital you at least have the following:

 A group may wish to open a charity bank account.
 It is always worth shopping around for the best advice on this.